-- 2. Before being admitted to study qualifying for the Degree of Master of Science, every candidate must satisfy the following conditions, namely: - (a) (i) he or she must have obtained a Degree in a University or College recognised for this purpose by the University Court on the recommendation of the Senate, or a Degree awarded by the Council for National Academic Awards; or - (ii) he or she must have obtained a diploma or certificate recognised as equivalent to a Degree for this purpose by the University Court on the recommendation of the Senate; or - (iii) in exceptional circumstances, he or she must have obtained such other qualification(s) as may be recognised for this purpose by the University Court on the recommendation of the Senate; and - (b) he or she must have fulfilled such other entrance requirements as may be specified for a particular programme of research, study or work-based learning; and - (c) he or she must have satisfied the Senate of his or her fitness to undertake advanced study. - 3. (a) Candidates may be permitted to pursue a course of prescribed study or research on either a full-time or a part-time basis.
-Full-time candidates must devote the major part of the day to their studies; provided that candidates shall be subject to the same provisions regarding minimum periods of study as full-time candidates if they have pursued their studies while holding appointment as a member of the teaching staff of the University of Glasgow, or as a Research Assistant or Research Fellow of the University of Glasgow paid through the Finance Office or directly by a grant-awarding body approved by the University Court. - (b) The minimum period of study for each candidate shall be determined by the appropriate College at the time of his or her admission, according to his or her qualifications and other relevant factors, and shall normally be: - (i) for full-time candidates, either twelve months or two academic years of full-time study; - (ii) for part-time candidates, either two or three academic years of part-time study. - (c) To qualify for the shorter minimum periods of study specified in (b) above, candidates should normally possess a Degree with Honours of the First or Second Class of an approved University, or a qualification deemed equivalent by the College concerned. - (d) Where the longer minimum period of study has been initially prescribed but the candidate has made sufficient progress, the Senate may subsequently reduce the total period of study to not less than twelve months of fulltime study or two academic years of part-time study as appropriate. - 4.
+a) i) he or she must have obtained a Degree in a University or College recognised for this purpose by the University Court on the recommendation of the Senate, or a Degree awarded by the Council for National Academic Awards; or

+- ii) he or she must have obtained a diploma or certificate recognised as equivalent to a Degree for this purpose by the University Court on the recommendation of the Senate; or - iii) in exceptional circumstances, he or she must have obtained such other qualification(s) as may be recognised for this purpose by the University Court on the recommendation of the Senate; and - b) he or she must have fulfilled such other entrance requirements as may be specified for a particular programme of research; and - c) he or she must have satisfied the Senate of his or her fitness to undertake advanced study. - 3. a) Candidates may be permitted to pursue research on either a full-time or a part-time basis.
+Full-time candidates must devote the major part of the day to their studies; provided that candidates shall be subject to the same provisions regarding minimum periods of study as full-time candidates if they have pursued their studies while holding appointment as a member of the teaching staff of the University of Glasgow, or as a Research Assistant or Research Fellow of the University of Glasgow paid through the Finance Office or directly by a grant-awarding body approved by the University Court. - b) The minimum period of study for each candidate shall be determined by the appropriate College at the time of his or her admission, according to his or her qualifications and other relevant factors, and shall normally be: - i) for full-time candidates, either twelve months or two academic years of full-time study; - ii) for part-time candidates, either two or three academic years of part-time study. - c) To qualify for the shorter minimum periods of study specified in (b) above, candidates should normally possess a Degree with Honours of the First or Second Class of an approved University, or a qualification deemed equivalent by the College concerned. - d) Where the longer minimum period of study has been initially prescribed but the candidate has made sufficient progress, the Senate may subsequently reduce the total period of study to not less than twelve months of full-time study or two academic years of part-time study as appropriate. - 4.
 The Senate may for special reasons permit a candidate, whether full-time or part-time, to prosecute part of his or her studies elsewhere, provided that normally at least half of the candidate's total period of study is prosecuted in the University of Glasgow or in a recognised Institution. - 5.
 The College concerned shall designate for each candidate a supervisor who shall report at least once a year to the College Graduate School on the progress of the candidate.